 CPA Australia members who have commenced the CPA Program can obtain the exemption by completing the CTA while undertaking the CPA Program.

-To apply for an exemption, please submit the original or a certified copy of the official transcript from TIHK showing a pass in the Hong Kong Tax Paper or PRC Tax Paper of CTA along with a membership application.
+To apply for an exemption, upload a colour scanned or certified copy of the official transcript from TIHK showing a pass in the Hong Kong Tax Paper or PRC Tax Paper of CTA when you apply for membership.

 Details of CTA can be found on the TIHK website.